jreviews/jreviews-quick2cart/README.md

 ## Installation

-Download the release that corresponds with your JReviews version and install the zip package using the Add-on Manager in the JReviews Administration.
+Download the release that corresponds with your JReviews version.
+Inside you'll find the LICENSE, README.md files and the quick2cart folder.
+Create a new zip package of the quick2cart folder (including the folder itself).
+Then use the JReviews Add-on Manager to install this new package.

 ## Support